yongquantech/bqnovels/README.md

 # bqnovels
-download novels from bq
+Download novels from bq website

-    this project is for free
+this modules dependends on:
+- requests
+- BeautifulSoup